arickert/thedigradio/_posts/2023-09-22-organizing-and-socialist-strategy.md

 - Organizing
 - Rachel Gilmer
 tags:
-- Alex Han,
+- Alex Han
-- Astra Taylor,
+- Astra Taylor
--
 ---

 Featuring Alex Han, Astra Taylor, and Rachel Gilmer on how we build powerful organizations that win both short-term fights and the long-term struggle for socialism.
 A live Dig recorded at the Socialism 2023 conference in Chicago.